archbardinexile/BGCL/timeline.md

 ##### **The Fundus Constitution is signed**

 Facing increasing resistance as support for Vigil grew across the Republic's territories, Niemann was eventually deposed by his own senate for his refusal to surrender.
 Niemann's envoy and adviser, *Klemens Frey*, would sign a charter alongside Vigil in 416 PO.
 Since this date, the Church of Caelum has been a constitutional theocracy.
 The power of government resides with the people, while the Exarch serves as head of state.
 However, it is still commonplace for the nation to be known simply as the "Church".
 Auga Vigil assumed the role of Exarch after some encouragement from their peers, given their blood relation to the Sol Orbis family.
 A new Vigil dynasty would begin while Frey would take on the new role of *Chairman* at the [Ministry](ministry).

+### 617 PO

+##### **Little Nox separates from Tenebrae's Refuge**

+Erde-south-west of Fundus, the earthmote known as [Tenebrae's Refuge](profundus#tenebraes-refuge) is constantly weathered by the *Fountainhead Falls*.
+In 617 PO, the eastern side of Tenebrae's Refuge was abandoned when it became clear the erosion would finally cause the earthmote to split in two.
+The new smaller earthmote remained stable and was named [Little Nox](profundus#little-nox).

 ### 748 PO